pengyu-zhang/Beyond-Images/README.md

 </div>
 <br><br>

 Multi-Modal Knowledge Graphs (MMKGs) enhance entity representations by incorporating text, images, audio, and video, offering a more comprehensive understanding of each entity.
-Images are particularly valuable among these modalities due to their rich content and the ease of large-scale collection.
-However, many images are noisy or weakly related to their entities, leading to semantic information loss.
-Sparse-semantic images (e.g., brand logos) provide limited meaningful features, while rich-semantic images (e.g., abstract artwork) contain complex semantics that are difficult to capture, raising concerns about whether images consistently improve performance.

-To address this, we generate meaningful textual descriptions from images to better capture the semantic relationship between the image and its entity.
-By incorporating these text-based image representations, we reduce dependence on low-quality visuals and achieve a 2%–5% improvement in Hit@1 for link prediction across three MMKG datasets.
-Additionally, our automated framework enables large-scale image retrieval while minimizing the need for labor-intensive creation and manual filtering.
-In some cases, replacing images with textual descriptions leads to more efficient and compact representations, highlighting the important role of language in MMKGs.
+Among these modalities, images are especially valuable due to their rich content and the ease of large-scale collection.
+However, many images are semantically unclear, making it challenging for the models to effectively use them to enhance entity representations.
+To address this, we present the Beyond Images framework, which generates textual descriptions for entity images, which more effectively capture their semantic relevance to the associated entity.
+By adding textual descriptions, we achieve up to 5\% improvement in Hits@1 for link prediction across three MMKG datasets.
+Furthermore, our scalable framework reduces the need for manual construction by automatically extending three MMKG datasets with additional images and their descriptions.
+Our work highlights the importance of textual descriptions for MMKGs.

 ## Usage